 Understanding Nets of Solids (PSLE Math)

-A geometry net is a 2-dimensional (2D) shape that can be folded to form a 3-dimensional (3D) shape or a solid.
+A net of a solid is a 2-dimensional (2D) shape that can be folded to form a 3-dimensional (3D) shape or a solid.

 In other words, when you fold a 2D shape which is flat like a piece of paper, you will get a 3D solid like a piece of cube.